Lazy Luddite Log

 Rome

 We took train once more to the capital of Italy and onetime centre of the Mediterranean world.
 Once more we had to dump our stuff (this time at my first of three B&B brand hotels) and then take a full-on walk.
 We took in the Spanish Steps (close to the Spanish envoy to the Vatican) and the Trevi Fountain.
 I was struck by how these momunents are enclosed by relatively small squares that one never notices in the movies.
 We also stepped further back in time by seeing the Pantheon, the Forum and the Colosseum.
-It was almost too awesome for me - I was overexposed to popular architectural marvels and was most relieved on stepping into a church - Basilica St Andrea Della Valle - for the cool and calm rather than the decoration.
+It was almost too awesome for me - I was overexposed to popular architectural iconss and was most relieved on stepping into a church - Basilica St Andrea Della Valle - for the cool and calm rather than the decoration.

 Chatting on this long walk with group members was fun but next we scattered and some of us took overcrowded essential public transport back to the hotel (there was a drivers strike on that day but everyone we met was remarkably composed).
 Following a shower and change I reconvened with the others for our Friday night farewell dinner at Saporito in the San Lorenzo quarter.
 Someone I had barely spoken with quizzed me on the relevance of Queen to what I had planned next.
 I had a burger because I was a bit over Italian by this night.
-However I stuck with those who went off for some gelato and then settled in and prepared for the second half of my European holiday.
+However I stuck with those who went on for some gelato and then settled in and prepared for the second half of my European holiday.

 Saturday involved walking to Rome Central Station and getting some trains with a change-over in the opulant Milan Station.
 I gave Mum a very quick phone call.
 As I rode the surprisingly efficient Italian trains I observed the landscape slowly shift from temparate plains and hills to cooler hills and lakes.
 The border with Switzerland was swiftly drawing closer.